 - Airborne Contaminants

 - Sampling and Detecting Devices

 - Hazard Controls

 - Mine Maps

 - Recognition of Areas That May Have Poor Air Quality

 - Measuring Air Quantities

-- Review of Ventilation Regulations
+- ♦ Review of Ventilation Regulations

-Technical Coordinators: Jonah Pritt Mike Jude Course Length: 2 days
+Technical Coordinators: Jonah Pritt

+Mike Jude

-VENTILATION SPECIALISTS TRAINING [JM401C]
+VENTILATION SPECIALISTS TRAINING [JM401C] MSHA ONLY

 This course is designed for MSHA Ventilation Specialists to enhance their training and inspection skills.
 The course is customized annually to ensure inspectors are up-to-date on new policy and procedures.